WELCOME TO GMS ACCOUNTING ONLINE HELP

 Fed: Place a checkmark in this box if Federal taxes are to be withheld from this class of employee.
 Do not enter a checkmark if these employees are considered totally exempt.
 Typically, all wages paid to employees less deferrals are taxable to the Federal government, therefore this box would be checked.
 However, if it is not checked, it would not withhold any federal income tax and it will not report taxable wages on the W2 form.

 State: Place a checkmark in this box if State taxes are to be withheld from this class of employee.
 Do not enter a checkmark if these employees are totally exempt.
-If you live in a state such as Florida or South Dakota that does not impose a state tax, therefore there are no state taxable wages, by not checking this box state taxable wages will not print on the W2’s.
+For agencies in states that do not impose state tax, such as Florida or South Dakota, not having a check in this box will cause no state taxable wages to appear on the W2’s.

 Note: For employees who claim exempt on their W4 form but you are required to report taxable wages on their W2 form, check the box for that class and set it up under the employee entry, Tax/Deduction tab.
 Refer to that section of your Help manual for further explanation.